 Microsoft Visio is the chosen architectural design tool for the WILMA system due to both its availability amongst the development team and standardized UML components and relational mapping that will minimize the risk of diagram confusion.

 According to one of Figma’s forums, while a Figma account is required to collaborate on designs, an account is not required in order to view draft design files with the “.fig” file extension.
 This is an important aspect as not all stakeholders will want or need to collaborate on the UI designs, but certainly need to view and interact with them.
-Additionally, Figma supports all the required export file formats including PNG, JPG, SVG and PDF.
+Additionally, Figma supports all the required export file formats including PNG, JPG, SVG and PDF.√

 d) Procedures to be followed for design, build, and test

-Design Procedure
+Design Procedure√

 As this system makes use of a modular architecture and package names make many tasks obvious, it is important to recognise a few rules to ensure code design and housekeeping expectations are kept in check.